NHS priorities

 On completion of all aspects of this learning programme you should be able to:

-• explain the concept of patient-centred care
+• explain the concept of person-centred care

 • describe the key communication and consultation skills and techniques required to conduct patient-centred care